pulibrary/drds-handbook-deprecated/development_practice.md

     - We generally follow the [Samvera Code Review](https://samvera.github.io/review.html) guidelines
   - Sometimes pair code review is helpful.
   - Open issues in Github as needed (check if there is a similar issue to avoid duplicates).
-- Friday: At the team wrap-up each person reviews their work over the course of the week.
+- Friday Wrap-up meeting: Each person reviews their work over the course of the week.
 We distribute ourselves to projects for the next week.
 We address other agenda items as they come up.